Aglesias/GameAssemblyProjects/README.md

 This is school project code that was used creating games in an in house engine at The Game Assembly.

-       * Animation saver is a project that writes bone possitions from an animations and writes it to a texture to be able to make looping animations play by reading the positions from the texture, this to unload the CPU since it wont need to do a lot of the matrix math associated with animations.
+       * Animation saver is a project that writes bone possitions from an animation and writes it to a texture to be able to make looping animations play by reading the positions from the texture, this to unload the CPU since it wont need to do a lot of the matrix math associated with animations.